Katherine Jane Rodgers

 F, b. circa 1902

-Eula was born circa 1902.1 She was the daughter of Clem Paramore Hicks and Katherine Jane Rodgers.
+Eula Hicks was the daughter of Clem Paramore Hicks and Katherine Jane Rodgers.

 Edgar Eugene Hicks